m-reza-rahman/jakartaee-azure/docker/README.md

 ## Deploy the Docker Image to Azure
 * Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Container Instances.
 Specify the container name to be javaee-cafe.
 Specify the container image to be <your Docker Hub ID>/javaee-cafe:v1.
 Select the resource group to be javaee-cafe-group.
 Hit OK.
 * Specify the DNS name to be javaee-cafe.
 Specify the port to be 8080.
 Hit OK.
+Then hit OK on the summary.